Grants

 Neighborhood Micro Grant Program

-The City of Long Beach is providing up to $1,500 in funding to established Long Beach neighborhood associations to host neighborhood events and/or neighborhood improvement projects.
+The City of Long Beach is providing up to $5,000 in funding to established Long Beach neighborhood associations to host neighborhood events and/or neighborhood improvement projects.
 The goal of the program is to support events and projects that improve neighborhood spirit, collaboration, and revitalization efforts.
-Applications will be accepted beginning Thursday, January 4, 2024.
+Applications opened October 1, 2024.
+For more information Please contact Housing and Neighborhood Services Bureau staff at (562) 570-6866

 First-Time Homebuyer Assistance Program

 The Program is designed to assist low- and moderate-income families traditionally underrepresented in homeownership with purchasing their first home and building multi-generational wealth.
-Approximately 100 households will receive up to $20,000 to be used towards a down payment, and/or non-recurring closing costs, such as a loan, title, escrow fees and more.
+Approximately 100 households will receive up to $25,000 to be used towards a down payment, and/or non-recurring closing costs, such as a loan, title, escrow fees and more.
+Program expansion removes the requirement that applicants must currently reside in certain federally-designated census tracts.

 Visual Improvement Program Overview

-This City of Long Beach Visual Improvement Program (VIP) Grant will provide direct financial relief to local small businesses and nonprofits impacted by crime and vandalism on or after 10/1/2022.
-Eligible businesses can receive $1,500 to cover repairs to their storefront caused by vandalism.
+This City of Long Beach Visual Improvement Program (VIP) Grant will provide direct financial relief to local small businesses and nonprofits impacted by crime and vandalism on or after 10/1/2023.
+Eligible businesses can receive up to $1,000 to cover repairs to their storefront caused by vandalism.

 State Grants and Resources